Popol Vuh: Reflections in Western culture

 Since its rediscovery by Europeans in the nineteenth century, the Popol Vuh has attracted the attention of many creators of cultural works.

 Mexican muralist Diego Rivera produced a series of watercolors in 1931 as illustrations for the book.

 In 1934, the early avant-garde Franco-American composer Edgard Varèse wrote his Ecuatorial, a setting of words from the Popol Vuh for bass soloist and various instruments.

 The planet of Camazotz in Madeleine L'Engle's A Wrinkle in Time (1962) is named for the bat-god of the hero-twins story.

-In 1969 in Munich, Germany, keyboardist Florian Fricke—at the time ensconced in Mayan myth—formed a band named Popol Vuh with synth player Frank Fiedler and percussionist Holger Trulzsch.
+In 1969 in Munich, Germany, keyboardist Florian Fricke—at the time fascinated by Mayan myth—formed a band named Popol Vuh with synth player Frank Fiedler and percussionist Holger Trulzsch.
 Their 1970 debut album, Affenstunde, reflected this spiritual connection.
 Another band by the same name, this one of Norwegian descent, formed around the same time, its name also inspired by the Kʼicheʼ writings.

 The text was used by German film director Werner Herzog as extensive narration for the first chapter of his movie Fata Morgana (1971).
 Herzog and Florian Fricke were life long collaborators and friends.

 The Argentinian composer Alberto Ginastera began writing his symphonic work Popol Vuh in 1975, but did not complete the piece before his death in 1983.

 The myths and legends included in Louis L'Amour's novel The Haunted Mesa (1987) are largely based on the Popol Vuh.

 The Popol Vuh is referenced throughout Robert Rodriguez's television show From Dusk till Dawn: The Series (2014).
 In particular, the show's protagonists, the Gecko Brothers, Seth and Richie, are referred to as the embodiment of Hunahpú and Xbalanqué, the hero twins, from the Popol Vuh.

 In the 2024 historical novel Daughter of Fire by Sofia Robleda, the preservation of the Popol Vuh is central to the plot.

 Quotes from the Popol Vuh are used in "Live Gloriously", the main theme for the video game Civilization VII.